Clarion Inn Tulsa International Airport

 Located northwest of Tulsa in nearby Sperry, this museum displays a variety of western and cowboy artifacts, as well as a collection of classic guitars dating back to the early 1900s.
 This facility is adjacent to a music store, and the museum is run by the music store owners, so viewing of the exhibit is by appointment only at this time.
 Enthusiasts of western history will enjoy this one.
 Admission is free.

-Containing 4000 years' worth of Judaic artifacts and art, this collection is the largest of its kind in the southwestern U.S. The Sherwin Miller Museum is caretaker to many pieces of Jewish history not found elsewhere.
+Containing 4000 years' worth of Judaic artifacts and art, this collection is the largest of its kind in the Southwestern United States.
+The Sherwin Miller Museum is caretaker to many pieces of Jewish history not found elsewhere.
 The Museum dedicates itself to educating people of all cultures, using both art and history to preserve and present Jewish culture.